Tuckahoe Volunteer Rescue Squad

 Can I complete a ride-along with TVRS if I do not intend to apply to be a member?

 Currently, we prioritize offering ride-alongs to membership applicants and EMT students.
 Ride-alongs for community members are considered on a case-by-case basis.
-Please send an email to ride alongs to express your interest.
+Please send an email to membership@tuckahoerescue.org to express your interest.